loispaulin/matbuilder/README.md

 }
 ```

- This proect contains both the source code of MatBuilder and profiles used in the paper (tested on linux and MacOS).
+ This project contains both the source code of MatBuilder and profiles used in the paper (tested on linux and MacOS).
  The software uses Wojciech Jarosz's [Galois++](https://github.com/wkjarosz/galois) library for computations on Galois fields.